Education level of the population

 Upper secondary education and university education

-In autumn 2016, there were 1,750 foreign language-speaking upper secondary school students taking part in youth education in Helsinki and 450 taking part in adult education.
-In autumn 2016, there were more than 5,000 foreign language students studying towards a vocational basic degree and 1,140 foreign language students studying towards a professional or specialist degree.
-In autumn 2016, there were fewer than 3,000 foreign language students studying in polytechnic universities and 4,300 foreign language university students.
+In autumn 2017, there were 1,893 foreign language-speaking upper secondary school students taking part in youth education in Helsinki and 441 taking part in adult education.
+In autumn 2017, there were more than 6,000 foreign language students studying towards a vocational basic degree and 1,400 foreign language students studying towards a professional or specialist degree.
+In autumn 2017, there were 3,100 foreign language students studying in polytechnic universities and 4,200 foreign language university students.

-Of Helsinki residents aged 16–18, 87% were either in a upper secondary school or vocational school in autumn 2016.
-Of students aged 16–18 whose mother tongue is not Finnish or Swedish, 68% were upper secondary school students.
-Compared to domestic language-speakers, a lower number of them were in upper secondary schools but a higher number of them were in vocational schools.
+Of Helsinki residents aged 16–18, 87,5% were either in a upper secondary school or vocational school in autumn 2017.
+Of students aged 16–18 whose mother tongue is not Finnish or Swedish, 69% were upper secondary school students.
 Domestic language-speaking youth took upper secondary education less than the national average but foreign language-speaking youth took upper secondary education more than the national average.

-43% of Helsinki residents aged 20–24 were taking university courses in autumn 2015.
-18% were studying towards a polytechnic university degree and 25% were studying towards a university degree.
-27% of foreign language-speakers aged 20–24 were studying at the university level, less than 16% were studying in a polytechnic university and 11% were studying in a university.
-Foreign language-speaking Helsinki residents are less likely to study at the university level than the national average (35%).
+43% of Helsinki residents aged 20–24 were taking university courses in autumn 2017.
+27% of foreign language-speakers aged 20–24 were studying at the university level, less than 17% were studying in a polytechnic university and 10% were studying in a university.
 The percentage of university students aged 20–24 has dropped in the last ten years, whilst among the foreign language-speakers, the number has slightly risen.